AlexzSouz/SSHSftp/README.md

 ## Get Started

-// TODO : More details will be add soon regarind how to use the SSHSFTP nuget package.
+// TODO : More details will be added soon regarind how to use the SSHSFTP nuget package.

 ## Versions